 This course will enable students to determine how to best follow, embrace and adopt emerging technologies in a fast-moving business environment.
 Students will evaluate technologies specific to their industry.
-The course will enable an understanding of how to build, evaluate, and integrate Data Science teams that will build advanced analytics and/or artificial intelligence.
+The course will cover how to build, evaluate, and integrate Data Science teams that will build advanced analytics and/or artificial intelligence.
 Students will learn how best to integrate into the business to ensure continued growth and associated culture change.